 All datatypes defined in IVML including the user-defined ones such as compounds, restricted types or annotations are available to the constraint language and may be used in constraint expressions.
 Below, we give some specific notes on the use of datatypes, in particular in relation to OCL.

 In addition to the string operations defined for OCL, we added two operations based on regular expressions, namely matches and substitutes.
-For details please refer to Section 3.